sagemath/trac_to_gh/Issue 1407.md

 # Issue 1407: deciding that generators don't generate an order in some extensions can be way way too slow.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1407

 Original creator: was